 - a.
 Application form (to be used as main tool for scrutinising) - b.
 Internet search (to gather any public domain information) - c.
 Gaps in employment history (to be noted for further exploration) - d.
 Taking up references (to verify previous experience) - e.
 Concerns from a reference (to be noted for further exploration) - f.
 Invitation to interview (to prepare applicants for interview) - g.
 Preparing for the interview (Selection Process and Interview Panel) - h.
 Verify identity - i.
 Verify professional qualifications - j.
-Interview (Scope of Interview, Outcome and Regrets)

-4. Offer letter and Contract of Employment (specific reference is made to professional expectations to safeguard the company)

-- a.
-Terms and Conditions of Employment

-- b.
-Probation

-- c.
-Disciplinary and Performance Improvement Procedure

-- d.
-Safeguarding Declaration

-- 5. Background Checks (in addition to pre-interview checks, the following ensure the person is who they state they are and complies with our safeguarding requirements)

-- a.
-References

-- b.
-Identity check

-- c.
-Right to Work

-- d.
-Local Police Check (and Emirates ID and the Labour Card)

-- e.
-Overseas criminal records checks (if applicable)

-- f.
-Medical fitness

-- g.
-Disqualification declaration (if applicable)

-6. Recording and Monitoring New Starters (to evidence all background checks have been completed and suitably returned)

-- a.
-SCR updated for all new starters - b.
+Interview (Scope of Interview, Outcome and Regrets) - 4.
+Offer letter and Contract of Employment (specific reference is made to professional expectations to safeguard the company) - a.
+Terms and Conditions of Employment - b.
+Probation - c.
+Disciplinary and Performance Improvement Procedure - d.
+Safeguarding Declaration - 5.
+Background Checks (in addition to pre-interview checks, the following ensure the person is who they state they are and complies with our safeguarding requirements) - a.
+Employment History - b.
+Professional Qualifications - c.
+References - d.
+Identity check - e.
+Right to Work in country - f.
+Local Police Check - g.
+Overseas criminal records checks (if applicable) - h.
+Medical fitness - i.
+Disqualification declaration (if applicable) - 6.
+Recording and Monitoring New Starters (to evidence all background checks have been completed and suitably returned) - a.
+SCRT updated for all new starters - b.
 New Starter Checklist (to be completed and filed on personnel file) - c.
 Risk Assessment Form (to be completed and filed on personnel file) - d.
 Annual Staff Declaration (Safeguarding and Compliance Record) - e.
+Annual Disqualification Declaration - f.
 Change of Employment